 Carrot is known as a fruit with a high amount of vitamin A; two medium carrots provide all the vitamin A we need daily.

-- One cup of orange provides more than the daily recommended amount of vitamin C for the body.
+- One cup of orange provides more than the recommended amount of vitamin C for the body.
 Other fruits like tomatoes, bell pepper, potatoes, grapefruits, lime, and lemon are also loaded with vitamin C.

-- Garlic has been used for the treatment of common cold and flu for many years now.
+- Garlic has been used for the treatment of the common cold and flu for many years now.
 Its ability to kill viruses and germs shortens the recovery time.